 This is a 1 month view, there is also “one week”, “2 weeks”, “3 weeks” available.
 You can even move in time by clicking the bottom bar or add someone to your workgroup by clicking workgroup.

 The work load information is available every time you create a new assignment.
 When you will chose one of your resource you will immediately know her work load, so deciding which will be the best resource to assign will become much easier.

 To describe clearly how Twproject calculates the work load for a resource let’s see a practical example:

 – Project A lasting 5 days with a resource assigned (Resource R1) with an estimated worklog of 25 hours.

 – Project B lasting 2 days with a resource assigned (Resource R1) with an estimated worklog of 12 hours.

 This is the simplest case:

-– no unavailability events in the task period
+– No unavailability events in the project period

 According to this data the work load will be distributed equally in the five days (5 hours per day).